Metastem/librarian/README.md

 * No tracking
 * No crypto garbage
 * JavaScript not required
-* Does not use any official LBRY APIs
 * No Code of Conduct
 * No Contributor License Agreement or Developer Certificate of Origin